ktenman/captcha-solver/README.md

 Contributions to the project are welcome.
 Please ensure to follow the code standards and submit pull requests for any new features or bug fixes.

 ## License
-This project is licensed under [LICENSE].
+This project is licensed under Apache-2.0 license.
 Please see the LICENSE file for more details.